 LIMIT VEHICLE USE

 - Take the bus, walk, or ride a bike for short trips.

 - Plan ahead and combine errands.
 Park and walk instead of driving to each location.

 - Don’t idle a car.
 Turn off vehicles when not in use.

-- Swap out old wood stoves for more efficient appliances through the
+- Swap out old wood stoves for more efficient appliances.

-- If a wood stove and/or fireplace must be used, ensure dry, seasoned firewood is used as fuel and that the wood stove/fireplace is cleaned regularly and meets EPA and CSA regulations.
+- If wood-burning appliances must be used, burn dry, seasoned firewood in clean stoves and/or fireplaces that are cleaned regularly and meet EPA and CSA regulations.

-- Properly insulate a home.
+- Insulate properly.
 Install vapour barriers, caulk or weather-strip cracks and holes, and doors and windows.

 Clean Air Bylaw

-Clean Air Bylaw No. 8266, 2010 regulates the use of wood-burning appliances, open burning, recreational fires, and fugitive dust control within the City of Prince George.
+The Clean Air Bylaw No.8266, 2010 regulates the use of wood-burning appliances, open burning, recreational fires, and fugitive dust control within the City of Prince George.